The gate was supposed to be routine.

 The rookies from the second squad were starting to flag.
 One had blood down his sleeve.
 Another was down to one functioning barrier plate.
 The third team had shrunk to four people and already looked half-broken.

-Michael's team was holding their position, but it wasn't a comfortable situation.
+Michael's team was holding their position, but holding was not winning.

 "Hold pattern changes," he said.
 "No chasing.
 No pushing.
 We buy minutes."